How to Take Risks Cautiously in Real Estate - The Scott Florida Story

 What We Cover

-Introduction to Purpose-Driven Real Estate Investing
+Introduction to Scott Florida and Real Estate Beginnings [00:00]

 TRANSCRIPT